 Bobcat burned in California wildfire set for release to wild

 SAN DIEGO (AP) — A young bobcat that was badly burned in a Southern California wildfire will be released back into the wild.
-The San Diego Humane Society says the 7- to 9-month-old female was picked up on Tuesday from Ramona Wildlife Center and taken to an area near the site of the fire that has abundant food and water sources.
-The cat was discovered near the fire in San Bernardino County in October.
-The humane society says the emaciated cat recovered and is now a “feisty predator” able to fend for herself.
+The San Diego Humane Society says the 7- to 9-month-old female was picked up Tuesday from a wildlife center and taken to an area near fire site that has abundant food and water sources.
+The cat was discovered near the fire that erupted in September near the small city of Yucaipa in San Bernardino County.
+It was sparked by a pyrotechnic device a couple used for a gender reveal party.
+The humane society says the emaciated cat recovered and is now a “feisty predator” who can fend for herself.